devaditya5804/ML_Project/README.md

 # ML_Project
- This was a Project that we did  for the subject Machune Learning  under the guidance of Dr. Anitha Here we took a labelled dataset of the various types animals and tried various relevant  models that we learnt during our course and measured the accuracy of prediction of various models and compared them.
+ This was a Project that we did  for the subject Machune Learning  under the guidance of Dr. Anitha Here we took a labelled dataset of the various types animals and tried various relevant  models that we learnt during our course and measured the accuracy of prediction of various models and compared them with visualization by confusion metrices.

  Here is the collab link of the project in case there is some error in previewing:
  " https://colab.research.google.com/drive/1pCjvGx4Bb80lt7P0nVZxHhsHNDkZpsP6?usp=sharing#scrollTo=qVoaiBqT8V7p "